Are you sure you want to exit?

 |C||Jean Marc Gaspard Itard|

-9 was not successful to prove the theory
+9 was not successful in proving a theory

-11 requested a study setting with emotional comfort firstly
+11 suggested a setting for study which prioritized emotional comfort

-12 proposed that corruption was not a characteristic in people’s nature
+12 proposed that corruption was not a characteristic of people’s nature

 13 was responsible for an increase in the number of a type of school